My Bloody Valentine Timeline

 FYI: none of the four Creation EP’s have been remastered or repressed on vinyl and remain out of print.
 Nor has the work for Lazy been remastered or repressed.

 Shields gives several interviews in 2021, one of which on Double J indicates he is now planning an album, two or three EPs, and a double album.
-Additionally, we find out that while he has studios in both London and Dublin, he now resides in Dublin with wife Anna Davolio, a Danish model.
+Additionally, we find out that while he has studios in both London and outside Dublin, where he resides with his wife Anna Davolio, a Danish model.

 This first band to use the name My Bloody Valentine was formed by Kevin Shields, Colm O Cíosóig, and Dave Conway in addition to a loose collection of friends who would show up at various gigs in Dublin.
 This first band known as My Bloody Valentine was an altogether different band then the world has come to know when Bilinda Butcher joined in 1987.